ViachKakovskyi/kakovskyi.github.io/_posts/2017/08-august/2017-08-24-pull-requests-good-bad-and-ugly.md

 **Bad.** *Description of pull request with UX does not have any difference from a backend-only one.*
 I personally do not like this approach, because it's not obvious what's changed.
 But in the teams which make UX changes on daily basis, it might be okay.

-**Good.** *A PR is has a screenshot attached.* If we have only one screenshot, it usually shows the new state of UX.
+**Good.** *A PR has a screenshot attached.* If we have only one screenshot, it usually shows the new state of UX.

 **Awesome.** *Pull Request has images which show the UX both before and after*.
 I think that it's fine to be a bit verbose.
 If I were your teammate I would be thankful for that.
 Note, that UX changes may occur not only when you edit HTML or CSS directly.